 You can apply for and use my favorite card, Chase Sapphire Preferred (read my full review here), a more flexible travel card, which allows you to transfer points into your Southwest Rapid Rewards account instantly at a 1:1 ratio, as well as to other airline and hotel partners.

-The card has a $99 annual fee the first year and grants you 60,000 points after meeting a $4,000 minimum spend in the first three months.
-Plus, you earn DOUBLE points on dining and travel expenses.
+The card has a $95 annual fee the first year and grants you 80,000 points for a LIMITED TIME only (its HIGHEST EVER OFFER!) after meeting a $4,000 minimum spend in the first three months.
+Plus, you earn DOUBLE points on dining and travel purchases.

 Keep in mind, that points earned using Chase Sapphire Preferred DO NOT qualify for the Southwest Companion Pass, but CAN be used to book free flights.